ashlynmcgarry/employee-payroll-tracker/README.md

 ## Credits

 The starter code from this project was taken from [coding-boot-camp/curly-potato](https://github.com/coding-boot-camp/curly-potato) on Github.
 Assistance for this project was also provided by the AI Xpert Learning Assistant within Bootcamp Spot.
-This assistance included answering questions, explaining concepts and providing examples of several Javascript functions including arrays, while loops, NaN, calculating average and Math.random.
+This assistance included answering questions, explaining concepts and providing examples of several Javascript functions.

 ## License